BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

 Capturing what happens to a CLI application, once it's written is a complex task.
 It's not just about the code, but also about the distribution, installation, and the way the application is used.
 It's also about **the way the application is upgraded, downgraded, and uninstalled**.

+There are many lessons to be learned from desktop applications, classical server application, and even mainframe programs.

 In this simplified, but already too complicated diagram below, you can see two major parts: **Distribution** and **Lifecycle**.
 This page will focus on the **Lifecycle** part of the diagram: **what is happening with the CLI application once it's installed on the user's machine**.
 A few things you want to keep in mind:

 - **The machine belongs to the user, your application is a guest.**